A computational pipeline for clustering left atrial appendage morphology via elastic shape analysis: Introduction

-In this paper, we propose a novel computational pipeline for LAA morphology categorization which combines automated atrial segmentation, mesh generation, \emph{elastic distance} computations, and hierarchical clustering.
-For 3D LAA meshes from 20 AF patients, we compute and leverage pairwise elastic distances to (a): quantify the similarity between pairs of shapes by calculating the Riemannian energy required to deform one of them into the other, and (b): cluster the meshes into distinct categories based on these shape similarities.
-Our pipeline has the ability to operate on unparametrized surfaces, which circumvents the requirement of point-to-point correspondences between LAA geometries, and renders the pipeline readily implementable in clinical workflows.
+In this paper, we propose a novel computational pipeline for LAA morphology categorization which combines automated atrial segmentation, mesh generation, \emph{elastic shape distance} computations, and unsupervised clustering.
+Using a set of 3D LAA meshes from 20 AF patients, we compute and leverage pairwise elastic distances to: (a) quantify the similarity between pairs of shapes by calculating the Riemannian energy required to deform one of them into the other, and (b) cluster the meshes into distinct categories based on these shape similarities.
+Our pipeline has the ability to operate on unparametrized surfaces, which circumvents the requirement of point-to-point correspondences between LAA meshes, and thus renders the pipeline readily implementable in clinical workflows.